Stéphane Trompille: Political career

 Having previously been an active member of the Socialist Party, Trompille joined LREM in 2017.

 In parliament, Trompille served as member of the Committee on National Defense and the Armed Forces.
 In this capacity, he co-authored (with Olivier Becht) a parliamentary report on space defence in 2019, calling on the Ministry of the Armies to upgrade its capabilities given the proliferation of competitors and potential enemies.
 In late 2019, he was one of 17 members of the committee who co-signed a letter to Prime Minister Édouard Philippe in which they warned that the 365 million euro ($406 million) sale of aerospace firm Groupe Latécoère to U.S. fund Searchlight Capital raised “questions about the preservation of know-how and France’s defense industry base” and urged government intervention.

 In addition to his committee assignments, Trompille was part of the Assembly’s delegation to the NATO Parliamentary Assembly.

+On 25 May 2020, Trompille was convicted of sexual harassment by the Labour Court of Bourg-en-Bresse.

 Trompille lost his seat in the first round of the 2022 French legislative election.